Ranikhet Express

-The 15013 / 15014 Ranikhet Express is a Mail/Express train of Indian Railways.
-The train runs between in Rajasthan and station in Uttarakhand.
-This train is a mail/express that falls under the North Eastern Railway zone of Indian railways.
-The train code is 15013/14.
+The 15013 / 15014 Ranikhet Express is a Express train belonging to North Eastern Railway zone that runs between Jaisalmer and Kathgodam in India.

 The total travel time of this train is 28 hours and 20 mins.
 It has about 36 halts and covers a distance of over 1263 km at a speed of 42 km/h.
 This train runs of all days of the week and arrives at platform no. 11 at the Jaisalmer station.

 Route and halts

 It crosses the states of Rajasthan, Haryana, Delhi, Uttar Pradesh & Uttarakhand.